-- Outdoor area to be clearly demarcated onsite. - Use of the area to cease at 2200 hours. - No amplified music or entertainment to take place in the outdoor area.
+- Outdoor area to be clearly demarcated onsite. - Use of the area to cease at 2200 hours. - No entertainment or amplified music to take place in the outdoor area.

-The terminal hour may be further restricted, and drinks may be required to be decanted into alternatives to glassware if appropriate.
+The terminal hour may be further restricted, and drinks may require to be decanted into alternatives to glassware if appropriate.